hallomarta/fe-challenge/README.md

     *   **Time Spent:** An estimate of the time you spent on the assignment.
 5. Submit the link to your public repository.

+## Time Expectation
+We anticipate this assignment will require approximately 4-8 hours of focused effort.
+Please prioritize quality and demonstrating your core skills within this timeframe.

 ## A Note on the New Architecture
-The primary focus for the New Architecture requirement is on correctly setting up an RN project with Fabric enabled and understanding its implications.
-You are not expected to write complex custom Fabric components or TurboModules unless you identify a specific need and have the time to demonstrate that skill.
-Your React component structure and state management choices should ideally reflect an awareness of the potential performance benefits and direct communication capabilities offered by Fabric.
+The main expectation regarding the New Architecture is its correct setup and your ability to develop within this environment.
+Writing custom, complex Fabric components or TurboModules is not required unless you find it essential for a specific feature and wish to showcase this advanced skill (time permitting).
+Your component design and state management should, however, be developed with an understanding of the new architecture's benefits.

+---

+Good luck, and we're excited to see what you build!